SandroMartens/DBGSOM/README.md

 ## Features

-- Compatible with scikit-learn's API and can be used as a drop-in replacement for other clustering and classification algorithms.
+- Compatible with scikit-learn's API and can be used as a drop-in replacement for other clustering and classification algorithms
-- Can handle high-dimensional and non-uniform data distributions.
+- Can handle high-dimensional and non-uniform data distributions
-- Good results without parameter tuning.
+- Good results without parameter tuning
-- Better topology preservation than classical SOMs.
+- Better topology preservation than classical SOMs
-- Interpretability of the results through plotting.
+- Interpretability of the results through plotting

 ## How it works